lwndev/js-build-test-example/README.md

-# Homepage App for Scott Muskin Website
+# Sample Project for Testing QUnit/PhantomJS and ANT